 - As of Q2 2019, there are nearly 151.56 Mn paid members

-- As of Q2 2019, the golbal streaming ARPU increased by 9%, and with 12% and 7% ARPU growth in the US and the International segments respectively
+- As of Q2 2019, the global streaming ARPU increased by 9%, and with 12% and 7% ARPU growth in the US and the International segments respectively

-- The total number of subscribers in the US decreased to to 60.10 Mn in the 2nd quarter of 2019
+- The total number of paid memberships in the US decreased by 0.13 Mn in the 2nd quarter of 2019 and the free trials memberships were 1.58 Mn

-- Cost on marketing activities was US$ 2,369 Mn
+- Cost of marketing activities was US$ 2,369 Mn

 - Operating income registered was US$ 1,605.2 Mn